etingof/snmpsim/README.txt

 Multiplex module
 ++++++++++++++++

+The multiplex module allows you to serve many snapshots for a single Agent picking just one snapshot at a time for answering SNMP request.
+That simulates a more natural Agent behaviour including the set of OIDs changing in time.

+This module is usually configured to serve an OID subtree in an .snmprec file entry.

+The multiplex module accepts the following comma-separated key=value parameters in .snmprec value field:

+  dir - path to .snmprec files directory.
+If path is not absolute, it
+        is interpreted relative to Simulator's "data" directory.
+The .snmprec files names here must have numerical names ordered by time. period - specifies for how long to use each .snmprec snapshot before switching to the next one.
+Default is 60 seconds. wrap - if true, instructs the module to cycle through all available .snmprec files.
+If faulse, the system stops switching .snmprec files as it reaches the last one.
+Default is false.

+Here's an example of multiplex module use:

+1.3.6.1.2.1.2|:multiplex|dir=variation/snapshots,period=10.0
+1.3.6.1.3.1.1|4|system

+The .snmprec files served by the multiplex module can not include references to variation modules.

 Subprocess module
 +++++++++++++++++

 The subprocess module can be used to execute an external program passing it request data and using its stdout output as a response value.

+Module invocation supports passing a 'shell' option which (if true) makes Simulator using shell for subprocess invocation.
+Default is True on Windows platform and False on all others.

+$ snmpsimd.py --variation-module-options=subprocess:shell:1

 Value part of .snmprec line should contain space-separated path to external program executable followed by optional command-line